Establishing a Construction Company

 Certain functions carried out by professional Engineers are regulated and may require registration (e.g. working as a Chartered Engineer) with the relevant competent authority (Engineers Ireland).

-- Please find relevant link to information on cross border services: heating and plumbing work
+- Cross border services: heating and plumbing work